 The increase in revenues for our Engineering and Other Scientific segment was due to an increase in billable hours and an increase in billing rates.
-During 2017, billable hours for this segment increased by 9.9% to 941,000 as compared to 856,000 during 2016.
-The increase was due to demand for services in construction consulting, human factors. our mechanical engineering, and polymer science & materials chemistry practices.
-Reactive services continued to grow as our engineers and scientists were engaged to address construction disputes, medical device litigations, and consumer product and automobile recalls.
-Proactive services expanded, as we performed human factors assessments for consumer products and design consulting for consumer electronics.
-Utilization increased to 77% for 2017 as compared to 73% for 2016.
-Technical full-time equivalents increased 4.8% to 591 for 2017 from 564 for 2016 due to our recruiting and retention efforts.
+During 2018, billable hours for this segment increased by 5.4% to 992,000 as compared to 941,000 during 2017.
+This segment had strong growth in its human factors, materials & corrosion engineering, thermal sciences, polymer science & materials chemistry and mechanical engineering practices during 2018.
+We continued to see strong demand for our services related to product recalls including assignments from the consumer products and automotive industries.
+Proactive services continued to expand as companies seek our interdisciplinary advice throughout the product life cycle, consistent with the increased importance placed on understanding how users interact with complex technologies.
+Utilization decreased to 75% for 2018 as compared to 77% for 2017.
+The decrease in utilization was partially due to the completion of a large human factors assessment for a client in the consumer products industry during the third quarter of 2018.
+This project represented approximately 4% of our revenues before reimbursements during 2018 as compared to 6% during 2017.
+Technical full-time equivalents increased 8.3% to 640 for 2018 as compared to 591 for 2017 due to our recruiting and retention efforts.

-The increase in revenues from our Environmental and Health segment was due to an increase in billable hours.
-During 2017, billable hours for this segment increased by 5.7% to 277,000 as compared to 262,000 during 2016.
-Utilization increased to 69% for 2017 as compared to 63% for 2016.
-During the year, the chemical regulation and food safety practice grew its proactive services to meet demand, as society remains concerned about chemicals affecting the global ecosystem and human health.
-Our environmental health scientists provided reactive services performing human health and environmental assessments.
-This segment's contribution to the large ongoing human factors assessment also contributed to the increase in billable hours and utilization.
-Technical full-time equivalents decreased 3.5% to 193 during 2017 as compared to 200 for 2016 due to our efforts to align resources with anticipated demand.
+The increase in revenues from our Environmental and Health segment was due to an increase in billable hours and an increase in billing rates.
+During 2018, billable hours for this segment increased by 1.8% to 282,000 as compared to 277,000 during 2017.
+The increase in billable hours was due to growth in our chemical regulation and food safety practice where we expanded our proactive services.
+Utilization decreased to 68% for 2018 as compared to 69% for 2017.
+The decrease in utilization was partially due to the completion of a large human factors assessment for a client in the consumer products industry during the third quarter of 2018.
+Technical full-time equivalents increased 3.1% to 199 during 2018 as compared to 193 for 2017 due to our recruiting and retention efforts.